Funding Opportunities

 Timeline

-• January 10, 2025 Communities that wish to be matched with an adaptation professional should complete and submit the community sign-up form as soon as possible, and no later than 8:00PM Eastern Time on this date
+• January 10, 2025 Communities that wished to receive referrals to adaptation professionals had to complete and submit the community sign-up form by this date

-• February 3, 2025 Communities that wish to be matched with an adaptation professional will receive a list of candidates to consider
+• February 3, 2025 Communities that had applied to receive referrals to adaptation professionals will receive a list of candidates to consider by this date

 • May/June 2025 Finalists notified